jibbius/jackbarker-com-au/_posts/2017-05-08-raspberry-pi-photo-booth-2.markdown

     class="medium"
 %}

-Click `Ok`, to save.
+Click `OK`, to save.

 After saving all of these options, you should restart the Pi to ensure that the changes take effect.

 ### Connecting to WiFi
-If you haven't already done so, you also want to connect your Pi to WiFi.
+If you haven't already done so, you'll now want to connect your Pi to WiFi.

 If you are using Raspbian this is relatively straightforward (just click the wireless networking logo in the top right of the screen, and setup the network).

-Once you've connected up to wifi, it is also possible to connect to the Pi from another computer via `ssh` or VNC (assuming you enabled this as part of the configuration steps above).
+Once you've connected up to WiFi, it is also possible to connect to the Pi from another computer via VNC or `SSH`.
 We'll get to this step later on.

 ### Connecting the LCD Screen
 If you haven't already done so, connect the Pi to the LCD screen that we will be using as the screen for the Photo Booth.